gh2hq/gh2/docs/api/readme.md

 ### CImage

-Date type for Lighght to store and manipulate image.
+Date type for gh2 to store and manipulate image.

 - [gh.CImage](./image.md#cimage) - Creates a new CImage (the datatype for storing images).
 - [CImage.load_pixels](./image.md#load_pixels) - Loads the pixels data for this image into the `pixels` attribute.